 In this article, we are going to learn how to install the WordPress plugin called NGT jsDelivr CDN to enable Free CDN for CSS and JS files.
 And also test on the live site for CDN URL changes.

 Without further ado, let’s get started with setting up free CDN on WordPress blog —

 What is jsDelivr CDN?

 jsDelivr is free, fast, and reliable Open Source CDN for npm and GitHub with the largest network and best performance among all CDNs. jsDelivr serves more than 20 billion requests in a month.

 It is sponsored by Cloudflare, StackPath, Fastly, and few other major players on the internet world.

 Installing the WP Plugin – NGT jsDelivr CDN

 I found one smart WordPress plugin called NGT jsDelivr CDN by Nicolas Jonas.
 At the time of writing this article, the plugin is not updated to the latest WordPress version.
 However, I personally use and it works flawlessly on my restoreBin blog.

 All you need is to install and active the plugin.
-Rest will be taken care of.
+The rest will be taken care of.
 The plugin will automatically search and replace CSS and JS files links from the WordPress Core as well as Plugin SVN repo to serve via jsDelivr Free CDN.

-If files URL are not available in SVN repo, the JS/CSS will be served from our web server.
+If files URLs are not available in SVN repo, the JS/CSS will be served from our web server.
 The Plugin does not have any cumbersome setup or setting pages to configure.

 Follow the below steps to install NGT jsDelivr CDN for free: